Migration vs Integration

 Migrations: The cost is based on the volume of tasks to be migrated.

-Integrations: For integrations involving Jira, pricing is based on the number of Jira users.
+Integrations: For integrations involving Jira, pricing is based on the number of Jira users, and billed via the Atlassian Marketplace.
+Non-Jira integrations are billed through us directly, and they are available in three different plans:

 Setup Process

-Understanding these differences and the specific requirements of your project will help you effectively leverage Getint for your data management needs, whether you’re transitioning to a new system or maintaining an ongoing synchronization between platforms.
+Understanding these differences and the specific requirements of your project will help you effectively leverage Getint for your data management needs—whether you're transitioning to a new system or maintaining ongoing synchronization between platforms.

 Last updated